PennyLaneAI/pennylane-rigetti/doc/devices/qpu.rst

 ==============

 The intention of the ``forest.qpu`` device is to construct a device that will allow for execution on an actual QPU.
-Constructing and using this device is very similar to very similar in design and implementation as the ``forest.qvm`` device, with slight differences at initialization, such as not supporting the keyword argument ``noisy``.
+Constructing and using this device is very similar in design and implementation as the ``forest.qvm`` device, with slight differences at initialization, such as not supporting the keyword argument ``noisy``.

 In addition, ``forest.qpu`` also accepts the optional ``active_reset`` keyword argument: